This topic covers release information for the AppDynamics App iQ Platform version 4.5.0.

 The release notes are inclusive.
-All updates since 4.5.0 are noted in the 4.5 Release Notes.
-The Product Announcements and Alerts page lists versions, along with release dates, across product versions.
+System requirements and all updates since 4.5.0 are noted in the subsequent component child pages.
+See the Product Announcements and Alerts page for all released versions, along with release dates, across product versions.

 The following updates apply to the common components of the AppDynamics App iQ Platform, including changes to the cross-product elements of the Controller UI.